kiehozero/resume/README.md

 ## To do

-* I've yet to add in a list of courses I'm currently subscribed to on CodeAcademy, FutureLearn and Udemy.
+[ ] I've yet to add in a list of courses I'm currently subscribed to on CodeAcademy, FutureLearn and Udemy.

-* I've not firmed up the colour scheme I'd like the overall website to have.
+[ ] I've not firmed up the colour scheme I'd like the overall website to have.
 I'll stick to four colours, but there' quite a bit of Bootstrap overriding and class additions that I'll need to do.

-* I'm toying with the idea of changing the progress bar colour scheme to match those of the official programming language logos.
+[ ] I'm toying with the idea of changing the progress bar colour scheme to match those of the official programming language logos.

+[ ] Hide the Contact Info box when contact.html displays on a mobile device.

 ## Version Control